Monthly Archives

 Annick Goutal Les Orientalistes: Ambre Fétiche, Myrrhe Ardente, Encens Flamboyant (2007) {Perfume Reviews}

-The new trio of perfumes by Annick Goutal titled Les Orientalistes is inspired by the tradition of the Orientalist imagination, which was at its peak in 19th century Europe.
-At the same time it pays homage to three main materials: amber, myrrh, and incense also called Olibanum or Frankincense.
+The new trio of perfumes by Annick Goutal entitled Les Orientalistes (The Orientalists) is inspired by the tradition of Orientalism and the imaginings it implied - a phenomenon at its peak in 19th century Europe.
+At the same time, it pays homage to three main perfumery materials and notes: amber, myrrh and incense, also called Olibanum or Frankincense.

-Isabelle Doyen and Camille Goutal have decided to literally interpret the familiar notion of an oriental fragrance by bringing out the figurative motif hidden in the warm, mysterious folds of compositions that today mix the intense, nonchalant, and sensual notes of amber, coumarin, vanilla, benzoin, patchouli...
+Isabelle Doyen and Camille Goutal have decided to literally interpret the familiar notion of an oriental fragrance by bringing out the figurative motif hidden in the warm, mysterious folds of compositions that today mix the intense, nonchalant, and sensual notes of amber, coumarin, vanilla, benzoin and patchouli...

-In the 19th century, an Oriental perfume would have meant any perfume that included exotic substances evocative of the East, prime among them, patchouli, as can be seen in the reconstitution of writer George Sand’s Perfume by Nicolas de Barry.
-It is only towards the end of the 19th century with the introduction of Vanillin that orientals would come to canonically include this aroma originating from South America, most famously in Shalimar (1925)......
+In the middle of the 19th century, an Oriental perfume would have meant any perfume that included exotic substances evocative of the East and primarily among them patchouli as can be seen in the reconstitution of writer George Sand's Perfume by perfumer Nicolas de Barry.
+It is only towards the end of the 19th century with the introduction of Vanillin that orientals would come to canonically include this aroma originating from South America and most famously in Shalimar (1925)......

 Au milieu de l'azur, des vagues, des splendeurs